What is employee advocacy?

-Social media is an ever-changing space where companies, including law firms, must constantly evolve and revaluate their practices.
-One thing we know for sure is that, in an era where audiences are tuning out brands and becoming more reluctant to engage with company updates, having a people-first approach is vital to your success strategy.
+Social media is an ever-changing space where companies, including law firms, must constantly evolve and evaluate their practices.
+One thing we know for sure is that in an era where audiences are tuning out brands and becoming more reluctant to engage with company updates, having a people-first approach is vital to your success strategy.
 This is where employee advocacy can help your law firm.

 Simply put, people tend to engage with other people more readily than they do with brands.
 In fact, 93% of people trust brand recommendations from friends and family over advertising, proving that word-of-mouth still matters in the digital age.
 Hence why posts with human value will help your firm stand out among competitors on social media and strengthen your reputation.
 This is where employee advocacy comes in.
 It is the promotion of your firm by the people who work there on their personal accounts.
 Everything from blog articles, and industry resources, to case studies, recent wins, and job postings.